Blogging is a very rewarding side hustle that can quickly turn into a full-time business.

-3. Connect Your Domain to Bluehost
+3. Connecting Your Domain Name

-IF YOU DID NOT SIGN UP FOR A NEW BLUEHOST DOMAIN: You’ll have to update the nameservers of your previously owned domain name to point to your new Bluehost web hosting.
+3b.
+CONTINUE IF YOU DID NOT SIGN UP FOR A NEW BLUEHOST DOMAIN: You’ll have to update the nameservers of your previously owned domain name to point to your new Bluehost web hosting.
 Usually, the nameservers are ns1.bluehost.com & ns2.bluehost.com.

-4. Install WordPress on Bluehost
+4. Installing WordPress